This post has affiliate links. As an Amazon Associate, I earn from qualifying purchases. Thank you.

 Try this Zucchini Bread with a Cheesecake Swirl, it’s so tasty and different not one person will be disappointed you make something else with zucchini.

 Or try my Zucchini Pancakes!
 You can use Zoodles (zucchini noodles!)
 OR just grated zucchini!
-These are SO GOOD My kids as for them again and again.
+These are SO GOOD My kids as of them again and again.

 - 1 TBSP oil